jcheigh/BlindSpot/README.md

 # 🎮 BlindSpot

-BlindSpot is a Wordle x LLM x Mech Interp inspired game.
+BlindSpot is a 20 Questions x LLM x Mech Interp inspired game.
 Users are given a seemingly normal LLM, with a specific concept (color, birds, numbers etc.) "forgetten".
 Players are given up to N model calls and up to K "Wordle" style guesses to guess the concept.

 ## Methodology
 In the long run, we'd wish to do this purely through intervening on the model via the [Goodfire SDK](https://docs.goodfire.ai/quickstart#advanced-look-at-a-features-nearest-neighbors).
 For example, for each concept, we can find various sets of (feature, value) pairs in the model (e.g. Llama 3.3 8b/70b), such that if we variant.set(features, values), the resulting model seemingly forgets the concept.